razee-io/Razeedash-api/README.md

   }
 }
 ```
-Both APIs returns a JWT token, which you could use to query user's organizations, e.g.
+Both APIs return a JWT token, which you could use to query other graphql APIs. e.g. Following
+graphql query, will return organizations a user belongs to:
 ```
 query {organizations {
   _id